vtex-apps/io-documentation/docs/en/Recipes/templates/improving-filter-navigator-experience.md

 The filter navigator is one of the most important components on the search page.
 This recipe will show you how to set the filter navigator component in a way that has been proven to improve the conversion of your store.

+Here is a quick summary of the changes that will be made:

+- Add a search input to the filter options list
+- Change the filter navigation to use `collapsible` filters
+- Add more info about selected filters and product quantity
+- Update the search result at the moment that the filter is selected
+- Add a show more/less button to the filter options list
+- Add a "clear all" button to each filter options list

 All props mentioned here are documented on [documentation page](https://vtex.io/docs/components/all/vtex.search-result).
 You will be able to check both the description and the possible values ​​of each prop.

 ## Step by step